-No word on fate of 5 US Marines aboard crashed aircraft
+Official: 4 dead, 1 unaccounted for in Marine aircraft crash

 Prior to Wednesday’s crash, Osprey crashes had caused 46 deaths, the Los Angeles Times reported.

 Most recently, four Marines were killed when a Marine Corps Osprey crashed on March 18 near a Norwegian town in the Arctic Circle while participating in a NATO exercise.
+In 2017, three Marines were killed when their MV-22B Osprey crashed off Queensland, Australia.
+In 2015, one Marine was killed and 21 were injured when their MV-22 Osprey caught fire during a “hard landing” in Hawaii.

 The Osprey is a joint project of Bell Helicopter Textron and Boeing.